 At Burg Simpson, we are lawyers that represent union members throughout the State of Colorado.
 When an accident happens while on the job, it is important to have Colorado workers’ compensation lawyers committed to helping you as an injured worker obtain lost wages, medical benefits, and compensation you deserve.
-Workers’ compensation benefits is a kind of workmen’s insurance coverage that employers are required to offer employees after they have been hurt at work.
+Workers’ compensation benefits are a kind of workmen’s insurance coverage that employers are required to offer employees after they have been hurt at work.

 Our award-winning team of trial lawyers are committed to helping injured workers recover as fully as possible from their injuries.
 Private industry employers reported more than 3 million nonfatal workplace injuries and illnesses in 2013, according to the Bureau of Labor Statistics/U.S. Department of Labor

-Filing a Workers’ Compensation claim is not easy, must be done within a certain amount of days, and the amount of statues, rules, and guidelines can be confusing.
+Filing a Workers’ Compensation claim is not easy, must be done within a certain amount of days, and the number of statues, rules, and guidelines can be confusing.
 Employers may even wrongfully put pressure on employees to return back to work too soon after an injury.
 Visit the Colorado Bureau of Workers Comp website for more information in the state of Colorado.

 An experienced Colorado Union Accident Attorney can help when you are suffering from a work injury and not in the mindset to deal with all the details involved in these claims.
 If you are overwhelmed by the amount of paperwork and stress put on you by your employer’s insurance company, fill out a Free Case Evaluation form now to discuss your case with a knowledgeable Colorado Union Injury Lawyer at Burg Simpson.